andrewjschuang/biometric-system-management-isp/README.md

 ## Docker Compose
-You may use Docker to run the application `docker-compose up -d`
+You may use Docker to run the application

+`docker-compose up -d`

-Before executing the command above, add a volume in docker-compose.yml to copy your encodings folder to inside the container `volumes:`
+Before executing the command above, add a volume in docker-compose.yml to copy your encodings folder inside the container

+`volumes:`
 `  - /local/path/to/encodings:/app/encodings`